simbo/gh-pages-example/README.md

 ```

 Every pushed commit to master should now automatically trigger a build and push
-updates to gh-pages which will be published under the respective URL.
+updates to gh-pages which will be published at the respective URL.

 You're done.